 Galatians 2:18

-If I rebuild what I destroyed, I prove that I am a lawbreaker.
+If I rebuild what I destroyed, then I really would be a lawbreaker.

 Rather, I am a sinner if I rebuild the old system of law I already tore down.